Tpichardo/azure-network-protocols/README.md

 <h2>Observe ICMP Traffic</h2>
 Ping the Linux VM:

 1. In Wireshark, select <b>ethernet</b>.
-Then select the blue shark fin on the top left corner of the window to begin viewing the network traffic.
+Then select the blue shark fin at the top left corner of the window to begin viewing the network traffic.
     <img src="https://i.imgur.com/uuF3IKC.png" height="80%" width="80%" alt=""/>
     <img src="https://i.imgur.com/uOzA5mF.png" height="80%" width="80%" alt=""/>
 2. Type `icmp` on the bar at the top to filter for ICMP traffic only.
 ICMP, or Internet Control Message Protocol operates on layer 3 of the OSI model and is used to relay information about network issues.
 Ping is a tool that uses ICMP to test connectivity between two devices by sending an echo request and waiting for an echo reply.
 It's like one computer asks "Hey, are you there?" and the other responds with "Yes, I'm here."